-This value defines the number of samples that are written, beginning with the first sample defined by the 'start' value mentioned above.
-If you want to write the whole on-board memory you need to set up that value to the memsize you have set the board up to before acquisition.
-This memsize must be a total memsize for all channels that are generated from that memory channel.
-As a result that means if generating two channels from memory channel 0 the "len" value must be set to "2 memsize".
+This value defines the number of samples that are read out, beginning with the first sample defined by the 'start' value mentioned above.
+If you want to read out the whole on-board memory you need to program the "len" parameter to the before programmed memory size.
+At this point please keep in mind that depending on the activated channels there may be more than one board channel in one memory channel.
+This "len" value must be a total memsize for all channels that are acquired in that memory channel.
+As a result that means if acquiring two channels to memory channel 0 the "len" value must be set to "2 memsize".